dsorokin/aivika-distributed-test/README.md

 To repeat the test, you need a small simulation cluster.
 It can be either a single computer, i.e. `localhost`, or a true small cluster consisting of up to 4 different computers.

 The code is written in Haskell.
 In the simplest case you need [Stack] [2] installed on your nodes of the future cluster.
-To reproduce the test, you don't need to know the Haskell programming language.
+To reproduce the test, you don't need to know the Haskell programming language, though.

 ### Downloading from GitHub